 Eds.
 Note: Boat tax is subject to change by state and local legislation and its application can change based on the facts.
 Please call for advice concerning you individual matter.

-Vessel sales tax in South Carolina, is capped at ($300), and the corresponding use tax is at the same rate.
 Boats in South Carolina, therefore, are most at risk for the imposition of personal property tax.
 Liability for South Carolina’s personal property tax arises when a boat is in the state for 60 consecutive days or 90 total days in a calendar year.
+A local jurisdiction, however, has the discretion to increase the number of days a boat can stay without being subject to taxation to 180 days.

 SC Code Ann. § 12-37-714 provides: